 For BIND configuration instructions using the GUI BIND Configuration Tool, please see Official Red Hat Linux Customization Guide.
-Note that, if you are using the BIND Configuration Tool, you should not manually edit your BIND configuration files, due to the fact that any manual changes will be overwritten by the BIND Configuration Tool.
+Note that, if you are using the BIND Configuration Tool, you should not manually edit your BIND configuration files because any manual changes will be overwritten by the BIND Configuration Tool.

-14.1 Introduction to DNS and BIND
+17.1.
+Introduction to DNS and BIND